-2. Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement.

-A. Quinn Jones is committed to building and sustaining partnerships in our community.
+- 2. Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement. - A. Quinn Jones is committed to building and sustaining partnerships in our community.
 We actively recruit community business and service partners, currently having over twelve local businesses that support our ongoing efforts.
 We sustain those partnerships through positive relationships and communication, recognition in our quarterly journal, as well as holding an appreciation dinner and performance, at least once per year.
 Additionally, we have regular contact with the business partners when we pick up the food rewards they provide for our student incentive program.
 We send out thank you notes at the end of each school year, as well as personally going to each business partner to discuss continuing our partnership for the upcoming year as well.
-We also partner with the University of Florida to provide additional resources for our students.